rebelego/spectralclanmgmt/README.md

 # Spectral Clan Mgmt
-A Runelite plugin for the OSRS Spectral clan's Admin ranks to perform their management duties.
+A Runelite plugin to help the OSRS Spectral clan's Admin ranks to perform their management duties.